 - You’re making up the pain or making it seem worse than it is

+Because there are many potential causes of back pain, it can be hard to show that your pain comes solely from an accident.
+The other driver’s insurer might doubt your injuries when you file an insurance claim.
 Back injuries can take years to heal.
 In many cases, back injuries never completely go away.
-Certain activities might worsen the pain, even though it started with the car accident.
+Certain activities might worsen the pain, even though it started with a car accident.

 Building Your Car Accident Claim